-Regardless of how many megapixels your camera has, the quality of glass you choose makes a huge difference to your final results.
+Regardless of how many megapixels your camera has, the quality of glass (lens) you choose makes a huge difference to your final results.

 If you find yourself really getting into star photography, I would seriously consider buying a manual focus prime lens.
 This then becomes your star photography lens.
 Prime lenses are optimized for their focal length so you should see better results all around.
 Also, a manual focus lens is far less complex to build and thus more affordable.

 For my Fuji system I have a lens I use exclusively for stars.
 If I’m not shooting stars that evening, the lens does not get put into my camera bag.
 It’s my vampire lens – it never sees daylight.